 List of heritage crafts

-A basic listing of crafts featured in this research was drawn from the list of crafts identified in the preliminary stages of the research used in Mapping Heritage Craft (Creative & Cultural Skills: 2012), with further additions from the HCA and members of the public.
+A basic listing of crafts featured in this research was drawn from the list of crafts identified in the preliminary stages of the research used in Mapping Heritage Craft (Creative & Cultural Skills: 2012), with further additions from Heritage Crafts and members of the public.
 Further crafts which meet the above definition may be added to the list in future iterations of research.
-The full list of crafts can be found here…
+The full list of crafts can be found here

 Categories of risk

-A basic entry within the wiki was created for each craft listed, following the template described above, and the entries were initially populated through desk-based research conducted by the HCA.
-The wiki was then opened up to the public to identify any crafts not listed, and to contribute further information about each craft – especially in relation to the number of skilled craftspeople and trainees, how endangered they thought the craft is as a whole, any particularly endangered skills within the craft, and any issues affecting the viability of the craft.
+A basic entry within the list was created for each craft listed, following the template described above, and the entries were initially populated through desk-based research conducted by Heritage Crafts.
+The list was then opened up to the public to identify any crafts not listed, and to contribute further information about each craft – especially in relation to the number of skilled craftspeople and trainees, how endangered they thought the craft is as a whole, any particularly endangered skills within the craft, and any issues affecting the viability of the craft.

-The data-gathering began in May 2016 and was completed in January 2017, following which the HCA has classified each craft as either extinct, critically endangered, endangered, currently viable or data deficient.
+The data-gathering began in May 2016 and was completed in January 2017, following which Heritage Crafts has classified each craft as either extinct, critically endangered, endangered, currently viable or data deficient.

 This assessment has been made on both objective terms (for example, if there is only one person practising the craft then it is almost certainly critically endangered) and subjective terms (consensus on how endangered practitioners believe their craft to be, combined with other factors such as the average age of practitioners, training opportunities available, and issues affecting the future viability of the craft).
 The trajectory of the craft – whether the situation is getting better or worse – was also taken into account.